 - 1. Teleco Master: A strategy based event, which assessed the participants' logical, strategic and innovative skills.
 A series of rounds were conducted which analysed skills under critical marketing conditions.
-12 teams reached the prelims round out of which 10 teams competed on campus. - 2.
+12 teams reached the preliminary round of which 10 teams competed on campus. - 2.
 Mysterious Clan: An interesting concept which tested the participants' marketing knowledge based on business terminology.
 It enhanced the thinking and analytical skills of the participants.
-A total of 46 teams were appeared out of 152 registrations. - 3.
+A total of 46 teams participated in the event. - 3.
 People's Person: Ahead of the Curve: A Human Resource based event which focused on testing critical thinking as well as analytical and managerial skills of the participants.
 Simulations of business crisis situations were set up wherein they had to formulate strategies and come up with effective solutions.
 29 teams registered for the preliminary round out of which 12 teams were shortlisted for the final round. - 4.
 Mejor Empresarios A competition designed to gauge the entrepreneurial abilities of the participants.
 The teams were required to present interesting business plans.
 A total of 12 teams were shortlisted out of a pool of 40 registrations for the on-campus round. - 5.
-InQUIZitive Strategists An event was also organised by Consilium, the Business Society of Gargi College.
+InQUIZitive Strategists An event was also organised by Consilium, the Business Society of the Commerce Department.
 It was a quiz based on the lines of Kaun Banega Krorepati.
 60 teams registered for the event out of which 14 were shortlisted for the final quiz round.
 The selection procedure for all events comprised of online preliminary rounds from which teams were shortlisted to participate on campus.

 The competitions were collectively tagged with attractive prizes worth ₹2,50,000 and certificates.
 An overwhelming participation was witnessed across various colleges of Delhi University.
-Cascade 2018 was highly appreciated by the faculty membres, students and participants, for acting as a thorough knowledge sharing platform and organizing exciting competitions for the students.
+Cascade 2018 was highly appreciated by the faculty members, students and participants, for providing a knowledge sharing platform and for organising competitions based on analytical skills.